Free and open source for Windows, macOS, and Linux

 My iPod isn't being detected.
 What should I do?

-Do I need FFmpeg and Chromaprint installed?
+Do I need FFmpeg, ffprobe, and Chromaprint installed?

 What happens if something goes wrong mid-sync?